webtides/luna-docs/content/docs/hooks/list.md

 ---
 # List of available hooks

- - `MOON_INITIALIZE`: Called right before the global luna object is initialized.
+ - `LUNA_INITIALIZE`: Called right before the global luna object is initialized.
 Here you can modify the object
     - `luna`: The global luna object.